HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation-for-blocks.md

 Timeout height is a block height that represents the end of an activation process for a feature.
 Timeout is when that height is reached.
 When timeout is reached, the feature may or may not be activated.

 ### Feature lock-in
+[Feature lock-in]: #feature-lock-in

-When a feature is locked-in, it means that the feature is guaranteed to be activated, but is "on hold", to allow peers to update their software.
+When a feature is locked-in, or in the `LOCKED_IN` state, it means that the feature is guaranteed to be activated, but is "on hold".
+This prevents sync issues that could arise if a feature was used immediately after being activated.
+If we didn't have this state, a feature could be activated temporarily and then reorg'd back into being disabled, and that could cause a split between nodes that have used the feature and nodes that can't process it.
+This buffer state prevents this problem.
+Also, it gives some time for peers to update their software.

 #### Bit signaling
 [Bit signaling]: #bit-signaling